-Cushing's disease is a condition caused by chronic exposure to elevated levels of the hormone cortisol (hypercortisolism).
+Cushing's disease is defined as a condition caused by chronic exposure to elevated levels of the hormone cortisol (hypercortisolism).

 When a pituitary tumor is the cause of high cortisol, the disorder is called Cushing's disease.

-At UPMC, the preferred surgical treatment for Cushing’s disease is to remove the pituitary tumor using the Endoscopic Endonasal Approach (EEA).
+At UPMC, the preferred Cushing’s disease treatment is to remove the pituitary tumor using the Endoscopic Endonasal Approach (EEA).
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable tumors.
 Benefits of EEA include:

 As an additional treatment, your surgeon may recommend Gamma Knife® radiosurgery.

 To make the diagnosis of Cushing's disease, your doctor will ask you about your symptoms and order diagnostic lab tests for cortisol.

 Diagnosing Cushing's disease requires laboratory studies demonstrating high levels of blood cortisol.